Vale S.A.: History

 In 1986, Ponta Madeira port terminal, which is still used to export iron ore mined at the Carajás Mine, was inaugurated in the state of Maranhão.

 In March 2017, Vale SA chose a commodities industry veteran, Fabio Schvartsman, as chief executive officer.
 Schvartsman was CEO of Klabin SA, Brazil's largest paper and cardboard producer, for the previous six years.

 Privatization in 1997

 In May 1997, despite protests by Vale employees and some politicians, the Brazilian Government auctioned a 41.73% interest in the company, which was sold for R$3.34 billion (US$3.13 billion).
 The largest interest purchased was a 16.3% stake purchased by Brazilian steel company Companhia Siderúrgica Nacional.

 Sale of wood pulp businesses

-In 2001, Vale sold its Cenibra wood pulp business for US$670.5 million to focus on mining and logistics.
+In 2001, Vale sold its Cenibra wood pulp business to Aracruz and Votorantim Celulose e Papel jointly for US$670.5 million to focus on mining and logistics.

 In 2002, Vale sold 100,000 acres of land and the eucalyptus forests thereon related to its wood pulp business for R$137 million.